opspower/zbackup-chef-workstation/www/site/content/docs/reference/config.md

 ```

 Description
 : List of experimental features that can be turn on and off.
 In the above example, there are two turned on features, the `preferences_dialog` feature, and the `analyze` feature.
-Every feature flag has a way to be turned on through the command line via environment variables.
-The respective environment variable for the `analize` feature would be `CHEF_FEAT_ANALYZE`.
+Every feature flag has a way to be turned on through environment variables.
+The respective environment variable for the `analyze` feature would be `CHEF_FEAT_ANALYZE`.
 When set to any value, the feature will be turned on.

 Values
 : `name = true`, `name = false`